YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

   - Convenience partner scripts
   - Using a _.sql_ script to write and execute another _.sql_ script
   - The role-provisioning procedures
-  - The join views for the _pg_catalog_ tables and the table functions that query these.
+  - The join views for the _pg_catalog_ tables and the table functions wrappers for these
   - Implementing the principle of least privileges for _"client"_ roles
     - _Background_
     - _What does the "06-xfer-schema-grants-from-public-to-clstr-developer.sql" script do?_